DaBaby: 2019: Baby on Baby and Kirk

-2020–present: Blame It on Baby, Rockstar, My Brother's Keeper and Baby on Baby 2
+2020–present: Blame It on Baby, My Brother's Keeper, allegations of homophobia, Baby on Baby 2, and Be More Grateful

 At the 62nd Annual Grammy Awards, held in 2020, Kirk received two nominations, both for "Suge", in the categories Best Rap Performance and Best Rap Song.
 His third studio album, Blame It on Baby, was released in April 2020.
 The album received mixed to positive reviews, and achieved commercial success, debuting atop the Billboard 200 with 124,000 album-equivalent units, becoming Kirk's second number-one album.
 It produced his highest-charting song, "Rockstar", featuring Roddy Ricch, which spent seven non-consecutive weeks at number-one on the Billboard Hot 100, and reached number-one in the United Kingdom.

 In June, Kirk was featured on the remix for the Jack Harlow song "Whats Poppin", which peaked at number two on the Hot 100 while "Rockstar" was still at the top.
 This made DaBaby the 20th act to occupy the chart's top 2 positions, and the first since Ariana Grande in 2019.
 In July, Kirk was featured on "For the Night" by Pop Smoke and Lil Baby, which debuted at number six on the Hot 100.
 As a result, DaBaby became the seventh act to chart at least three songs in the top six simultaneously.

 In July 2020, Kirk released a single with his signee Stunna 4 Vegas, titled "No Dribble", included on the deluxe edition of Blame It on Baby, which was released in August 2020, and described by DaBaby as a "brand new album".

 In November 2020, DaBaby released his debut EP, My Brother's Keeper (Long Live G).
 It pays tribute to his late brother, Glenn Johnson, and features appearances from Meek Mill, NoCap, Toosii, and Polo G. Kirk contributed a feature on the remix of "Levitating" by English singer Dua Lipa.
 Though the remix was released in late 2020, the song began climbing up the charts and peaked at number 2 on the Billboard Hot 100 in 2021.